Roxanne Reid - Africa Addict

 Swartberg Nature Reserve

-More famously known as Gamkaskloof or The Hell, the Swartberg Nature Reserve conserves a diversity of veld types from renosterveld and mountain fynbos to spekboom veld.
-On your hikes you may spot buck, baboon and dassie, or some of the 130 species of birds in the reserve, like martial and Verreaux’s eagle, Cape sugarbird and kingfishers.
-There are 4500 species of plant, including beautiful proteas that bloom in autumn.
-From a cultural perspective, caves in the reserve preserve San rock art.
-This is a place to find serenity, to relax and give yourself up to the place’s timeless quality.
-Note that you need a high-clearance 4x4 vehicle to access this reserve.
+More famously known as Gamkaskloof or Die Hel, the Swartberg Nature Reserve conserves a diversity of veld types from renosterveld and mountain fynbos to spekboom veld.
+On your hikes you may spot buck, baboon and dassie, or some of the 180 species of birds in the reserve.
+There are 4 500 species of plant, including beautiful proteas that bloom from late autumn to early summer, attracting sunbirds and sugarbirds.
+From a cultural heritage perspective, caves in the reserve preserve San rock art.
+This is a place to find serenity, to relax and give yourself over to the place’s timeless quality.
+Note that you need a high-clearance or 4x4 vehicle to access this reserve.

 Where to find it

 Gamkaskloof is just off the Swartberg Pass 40km north of Oudtshoorn in the Little Karoo or about 55km south of Prince Albert.
 The last 37km down into the valley along Elands Pass is very steep gravel with about 200 bends, some of them hairpins.
-It will take you two to two-and-a-half hours, so don’t skimp on time.
+This last section alone will take you two-and-a-half to three hours, so don’t skimp on time.

 Gamkaskloof accommodation